docknetwork/dock-tutorials/credential-revocation/README.md

 console.log('Before revocation: ', resultBeforeRevocation)
 ```

+Note that here we are specifying that the proof is compacted and that we should force a revocation check.
+Setting `forceRevocationCheck` to `false` can allow false positives when verifying revocable credentials, so we ensure that we are checking it.
+This also requires that we pass a `revocationApi` object, otherwise the method will throw an error.

 On running the code, the credential should be verified successfully.
 Now we can revoke the credential and try to verify again:
 ```javascript
 // Revoke the credential, next verify attempt will fail